-Spectrum Health is an integrated health system with a team of nationally recognized physicians.
+Corewell Health in West Michigan is an integrated health system with a team of nationally recognized physicians.
 Through hands-on learning, we are committed to provide a learning experience tailored for you.
 Spanning a 13-county area, learners may experience primary care exposure or opportunities in a variety of subspecialties – all within state-of-the-art facilities.

-The Spectrum Health Office of Research and Education provides and coordinates clinical medical education to residents, fellows, medical students and advanced practice provider students, including physician assistant, nurse practitioner and nurse midwife.
+The Office of Research and Education provides and coordinates clinical medical education to residents, fellows, medical students and advanced practice provider students, including physician assistant, nurse practitioner and nurse midwife.
 We offer primary care and subspecialty electives in both inpatient and office experience opportunities.
-Spectrum Health has more than 1,500 faculty members and the West Michigan community has been engaged in graduated medical education programs and clinical learning for over 50 years.
+The West Michigan community has been engaged in graduate medical education programs and clinical learning for over 100 years.
 Our regional network of hospitals and offices also offer learning opportunities outside the Grand Rapids campus.

-Spectrum Health and Spectrum Health Helen DeVos Children's Hospital are committed to providing high-quality medical educational opportunities.
+Corewell Health in West Michigan and Helen DeVos Children's Hospital are committed to providing high-quality medical educational opportunities.
 Choosing a medical education program that best fits your interests and passion starts in West Michigan.
 The program offers a dynamic experience through our dedication to foster growth of medical knowledge and high-quality, safe health care.
-All rotations are scheduled through the Spectrum Health Office of Research and Education.
+All rotations are scheduled through the Office of Research and Education.

 Elective rotations are awarded based on available educational opportunities and approval of the residency program director.
 Applications are prioritized as follows: